 A body of water that size needed lighthouses to keep fishermen and travelers from running aground in days gone by, and we still have the chance to apprecate these glimpses of history.

-Lighthouses on the South Shore
+Lighthouses on New Orleans South Shore

 Milneburg Lighthouse (old Pontchartrain Beach light)